BUREAU OF PUBLIC SECRETS

 5

 Art criticism is a second-degree spectacle.
 The critic is someone who makes a spectacle out of his very condition as a spectator — a specialized and therefore ideal spectator, expressing his ideas and feelings about a work in which he does not really participate.
 He re-presents, restages, his own nonintervention in the spectacle.
-The weakness of random and largely arbitrary fragmentary judgments concerning spectacles that do not really concern us is mposed upon all of us in many banal discussions in private life.
+The weakness of random and largely arbitrary fragmentary judgments concerning spectacles that do not really concern us is imposed on all of us in many banal discussions in private life.
 But the art critic makes a show of this kind of weakness, presenting it as exemplary.

 6

-Chatel thinks that if a portion of the population recognizes itself in a film, it will be able to “look at itself, admire itself, criticize itself or reject itself — in any case, to use the images that pass on the screen for its own needs.”
+Chatel thinks that if a portion of the population recognizes itself in a film, it will be able to “look at itself, admire itself, criticize itself, or reject itself — in any case, to use the images that pass on the screen for its own needs.”
 Let us first of all note that there is a certain mystery in this notion of using such a flow of images to satisfy authentic needs.
 Just how they are to be used is not clear.
 It would first of all seem to be necessary to specify which needs are in question in order to determine whether those images can really serve as means to satisfy them.
 Furthermore, everything we know about the mechanism of the spectacle, even at the simplest cinematic level, absolutely contradicts this idyllic vision of people equally free to admire or criticize themselves by recognizing themselves in the characters of a film.
 But most fundamentally, it is impossible to accept this division of labor between uncontrollable specialists presenting a vision of people’s lives to them and audiences having to recognize themselves more or less clearly in those images.
 Attaining a certain accuracy in describing people’s behavior is not necessarily positive.
 Even if Godard presents people with an image of themselves in which they can undeniably recognize themselves more than in the films of Fernandel, he nevertheless presents them with a false image in which they recognize themselves falsely.

 7

 Revolution is not “showing” life to people, but bringing them to life.
 A revolutionary organization must always remember that its aim is not getting its adherents to listen to convincing talks by expert leaders, but getting them to speak for themselves, in order to achieve, or at least strive toward, an equal degree of participation.
 The cinematic spectacle is one of the forms of pseudocommunication (developed, in lieu of other possibilities, by the present class technology) in which this aim is radically unfeasible.
-Much more so, for example, than in a cultural form such as the university-style lecture with questions at the end, in which dialogue and audience participation, though subjected to rather unfavorable conditions, are not absolutely excluded.
+Much more so, for example, than in a cultural form such as a university-style lecture with questions at the end, in which dialogue and audience participation, though subjected to rather unfavorable conditions, are not absolutely excluded.

 Anyone who has ever seen a film-club debate has immediately noticed the dividing lines between the leader of the discussion, the aficionados who regularly speak up at every meeting, and the people who only occasionally express their viewpoints.
 These three categories are clearly separated by the degree to which they have mastered a specialized vocabulary that determines their place within this institutionalized discussion.
 Information and influence are transmitted unilaterally, from the top to the bottom, never from the bottom to the top.
 Nevertheless, these three categories are quite close to one another in their common confused powerlessness, as spectators making a show of themselves, in relation to the real dividing line between them and the people who actually make the films.
 The unilaterality of influence is still more strict in relation to this division.
 The considerable differences among the various spectators’ mastery of the conceptual tools of film-club debates are ultimately diminished by the fact that those tools are all equally ineffectual.
 A film-club debate is a subspectacle accompanying the projected film; it is more ephemeral than written criticism, but neither more nor less separated.
 In appearance a film-club discussion is an attempt at dialogue, at social encounter, at a time when individuals are increasingly isolated by the urban environment.
 But it is in fact the negation of such dialogue since these people have not come together to decide on anything, but in order to hold a discussion on a false pretext and with false means.